someobserver/recurgence/explanations/h/humility/index.md

 ## Pathological Absence

-When humility fails or is absent, specific pathologies emerge that Recurgent Field Theory can formally characterize:
+When humility fails or is otherwise not cultivated, specific pathologies emerge that Recurgent Field Theory can formally characterize:

 - **Recurgent Rigidity**: Systems become trapped in locally stable but globally suboptimal configurations, unable to adapt to changing conditions
 - **Semantic Hypercoherence**: Excessive internal consistency that prevents necessary boundary permeability and information exchange
 - **Recursive Parasitism**: Local semantic mass accumulation at the expense of the broader system's health and sustainability

-These pathologies represent mathematical signatures of systems that have lost the capacity for self-regulation and adaptive constraint.
+The above represent demonstrable mathematical signatures of systems that have lost the capacity for self-regulation and adaptive constraint.

 ## Historical Context